rtens/blog.rtens.org/src/articles/programming/2014-04-26 Polyamorous TDD.md

 ## Daedalus Testing

 But what about that range of testing approaches between the two extremes?
 Unfortunately the terminology is highly inconsistent here but I'll try to put them in order, starting at the most integrational strategy becoming more granular.
+Here is what this scale could look like:

-* (G)UI or end-to-end
+* (G)UI
+* End-to-end
 * System
 * Integration
 * Module